clearhaus/gateway-api-docs/source/index.html.md

 }
 ````

-### Stop recurring status
+### Stop payment status

-On any recurring transaction, issuers can respond with _stop recurring_,
+To any authorization issuers can respond with _stop payment_, thereby
 withdrawing the consent from the cardholder for a merchant to initiate
 transactions on their behalf.

-A _stop recurring_ status is both a decline of the current authorization,
+A _stop payment_ status code is both a decline of the current authorization, but
-but also a notice to halt all future recurring transactions on this card from
+also a notice to halt all future authorizations on this card from this
-this merchant.
+merchant.

-Only after the withdrawal of consent has been lifted, by actions from
+Only after the withdrawal of consent has been lifted, by actions from the
-cardholder or issuer, may recurring transactions be resumed.
+cardholder or issuer, may transactions be resumed.

 ## Test card numbers